yangshun/tech-interview-handbook/contents/behavioral-interview.md

     amazon behavioral interview,
     microsoft behavioral interview,
   ]
-sidebar_label: 'Behavioral interviews: How to prepare'
+sidebar_label: Step-by-step how to prepare
 ---

 ## What are behavioral interviews